netlabufjf/NWDAF_ml/README.md

 ## Install the prerequisites

-**NOTE:** In this section the commands are supported on a BASH console
+**NOTE:** The commands in this section are supported on a Bash console

 1. Clone the repo
 ```